 So, what are all those commercials referencing?
 Most likely they are referring to private debt settlement or consolidation companies with misleading names and dubious intentions.

 This underscores the importance of thoroughly researching any company you considering doing business with.
-Doing your research is especially critical when an entity promises easy, quick-fix solutions, promotes the availability of debt relief grants, or touts the capability to eliminate thousands of dollars of personal
+Doing your research is especially critical when an entity promises easy, quick-fix solutions, promotes the availability of debt payment grants, or touts the capability to eliminate thousands of dollars of personal

 credit card debt.